-In the abstract painting centerpiece there is a primarily blue figure, just above the discernible figures of people.
-The blue contains other colors such as light blue, yellow, red, purple and silver.
-It is multicolored but in such a way as to communicate the omnipresent blue’s acceptance of all colors and shapes.
+In the painting centerpiece there is a primarily blue figure, just above the discernible figures of people.
+The blue contains yellow, red, purple and silver in such a way as to communicate the omnipresent acceptance of all colors and shapes.
 All are equally accepted and loved.

 Should we shift our gaze to the gold figures below the protective blue we find one rising above the other.
-The second figure is submitting to the larger one and is looking at a gold, with a streak of blue, object.
-While this is open to interpretation, the figures are the priest, the homosexual and the pound, or basin, of water he is going to be baptized in.
-The artist is making a statement here and that statement is that none can deny them their own relationship with God and should they choose to, they should be baptized.
-In this instance, the protective blue is there for the homosexual, for the person who needs protection from the hatred of others but has the love of God, hence the baptism.
+This is open to interpretation.
+The artist is making a statement that none can deny them their own relationship with God.
+In this instance, we see the person who needs protection from the hatred of others but has the love of God.